janko/rodauth-rails/README.md

 end
 ```

-We can also require authentication at the controller layer:
+You can also require authentication at the controller layer:

 ```rb
 # app/controllers/application_controller.rb